-WATER QUALITY FORCAST FOR 2015
+WATER QUALITY FORCAST FOR 2016

 Legislative committees and NC voters have asked "why are there good and bad water quality years"?
 Is water quality improving or degrading in the Neuse Basin, which had massive fish kills in the 1990's?
 High nitrate fluxes and bad or good water quality years correlate with the ENSO (El Nino - warm and La Nina - cold) 3-5 year oscillations modulated by the North Atlantic Oscillation (3 to 6 months).
 To compare water quality between different years, similar climatic states must be compared.
 This is why long term high resolution data sets like the RiverNet program are important and need to be continued.
 There are two indications that water quality conditions in the Neuse are getting better and high resolution monitoring needs to continue to document these trends.
 The average nitrate concentrations in the basin increased up to 2010 and have been decreasing since in a stepwise fashion (Figure 4).
-Concentrations were lower prior to 2005, increased from 2005 to 2009, and then have decreased since 2010 The large nitrate flux of 2010 in the Neuse Basin was associated with a strong El Nino event in the Pacific Ocean, and with increased discharge in the basin (Figure 5).
-During the winter of 2014 flux of nitrate decreased because the NAO was in a positive phase while ENSO was in a weak warm phase.
-If the ENSO continues to weaken in the Pacific water quality should be good in the Neuse Estuary this summer.
+The large nitrate flux of 2010 in the Neuse Basin was associated with a strong El Nino event in the Pacific Ocean, and with increased discharge in the basin (Figure 3).
+During the winter of 2016 flux of nitrate increased moderately because the NAO was in a negative phase while ENSO was building into a super warm phase.
+If the ENSO continues to strengthen in the Pacific water quality may decrease in the Neuse Estuary this summer.